 Cosmic Debris Art Department 2003-2006

 After a few years, after the brand had expanded, Cosmic began hiring more illustrators and designers, and my role shifted to art director.
-During this time, Rob and I also co-developed Oopsy Daisy and co-created Boyz on Da Run for the Disney Channel (YouTube, Disneywiki).

 A 13-Year Break 2006-2019

-How to reinvent yourself as an artist?
+How to reinvent yourself as an artist and walk away from what you are known for?

 I wanted to reinvent myself and not cement myself into being known as “the Emily guy” or “the Oopsy guy.”
 I wanted to take a break from character artwork and explore who or what I would be without these characters, and get back to making “fine art,” away from the computer.

-Art books included a book of my paintings (Dogs), drawings (Earth Messages), (Adventures of Everything), and anthologies of my zines (Rock n Roll Coloring Books, We Like Bugs & Books Like That).
+My personal artwork during these years ranged from books to paintings to videos.
+I attempted creating book series, included the What If? series (Amazon), and Cool Coloring Book series (Amazon).
+But was horrible at the promotion.
+I created a few books of my paintings (Dogs), drawings (Earth Messages), (Adventures of Everything), and anthologies of my zines (Rock n Roll Coloring Books, We Like Bugs & Books Like That).

 My artwork took a serious turn toward what was directly around me after I began focusing on documenting my neighborhood and creating site-specific work, like mapping the McDonald’s parking lot across the street (Temescal Now).